Resilience Project: A Study of Child Development in the Context of a Pandemic

 Objectives of the Resilience Project

-Québec Survey of Child Development in Kindergarten (QSCDK).
+The “Resilience: A Study of Children’s Development in the Context of a Pandemic” project has three components that aim to evaluate a subsample of children who participated in the 2017 Québec Survey of Child Development in Kindergarten (QSCDK).
 The follow-up of the EQDEM children will transform this large population-based survey (i.e., over 80,000 children assessed in 2017) into a large longitudinal study.
 In the short term, the addition of data collections during the COVID-19 pandemic will be used to document the experiences of families and children in their home and school settings and to identify populations most in need of services.
 In the long term, these collections will be used to document the impact of the historical disruptions we are experiencing and the effectiveness of the measures we are putting in place to foster resilience in our children.

 Part 1: Resiliency learning